 Do you have sources for data that go beyond your industry standards?
 One of the world’s most advanced research tools is called Jaaxy.

 In addition, dive into your content and identify common themes.
 How do those topics stand out?
-Are the issues a mix of general and curation work?
-Or is one theme dominant—perhaps “sound practices” and “audit” are your top themes?
+Are your issues a mix of general and curated work?
+Or is one theme dominant?

 Keyword Goals